hackclub/hackclub/workshops/digit_recognition/README.md

 ![examples of correct predictions](https://cloud-lc775uvcv.vercel.app/3kerasmnist_9_0.png)

 The `plt.imshow` function converts the digit matrix (all the images are stored as matrices, as we'll soon see) into a visible image.
 Curious to see what the raw data looks like?
 Let's take a look.
-Add these two `print` statements at the bottom and click the Play button.
+Add these two `print` statements in a new cell and click the Play button to run the cell.

 ```py
 print(X_train[0])